nguyenhphilip/pn-blog/content/poems/just_kids.md

 * that sketch the color of my thoughts.
 * Answers are supposed to help
 * but the questions
-* are quicker to rise
+* are quicker to rise.
-* from their depths.
 * {{< poem-space >}}
 * Still, beneath the sail
 * lies the redeeming oar.